 How Does a Colorado Sales Tax Exemption Certificate Work?

 For instance, let’s consider a ski equipment store in Aspen, Colorado.
-When the store buys ski gear to sell in their store, the store owner can typically avoid paying sales tax on their inventory purchases by presenting their sales tax exemption certificate to their vendor.
+When the store buys ski gear to sell, the store owner can typically avoid paying sales tax on their inventory purchases by presenting their sales tax exemption certificate to their vendor.
 When a customer purchases a pair of skis from the ski equipment store, the retailer adds Colorado’s sales tax to the total price.
 Then, at the end of a given period, typically the end of the month, the ski equipment store will add up all the sales tax it has collected from its customers.
 The store will then send this collected sales tax to the Colorado Department of Revenue.

 How To Fill Out the Colorado Sales Tax Exemption Certificate (Form DR 0563)